dappforce/subsocial-docs/docs/basics/faq/Overview.md

 No, but in the future applications may give energy to their users for free, allowing you to use Subsocial.

-## How can I buy Subsocial tokens?
+## How can I get Subsocial tokens?

-Currently it is not possible to buy Subsocial tokens.
+SUB tokens are currently available on HydraDX and StellaSwap.
+Here is a short [tutorial](https://docs.subsocial.network/docs/tutorials/GetSUB/get-sub) on how to use either to get SUB.

 ## What is the ticker for Subsocialâ€™s token?